Apple Pippin: Marketing

 In Japan, Bandai produced Pippin-based systems called the Pippin Atmark (ピピンアットマーク, Pipin Attomāku).
 Most of the Atmark systems use the same platinum color used on many of the Apple Macintosh models at the time.

 In the United States and most parts of Europe, Bandai named the system the Bandai Pippin @WORLD (pronounced "at-world").
 The @WORLD has the same specifications as the Pippin Atmark, but runs an English version of Mac OS.
-Most of the western systems use a black color.
+Most of the Western systems use a black color.

 System overview

 Hardware

-The Apple Pippin platform is based on the PowerPC Platform, a platform designed and supported by IBM and Apple.
+The Pippin platform is based on the PowerPC Platform, a platform designed and supported by IBM and Apple.
 The PowerPC 603 processor is based on RISC design, thereby allowing peripherals to rely on the Pippin CPU.
 For example, instead of relying on a fully-featured analog modem, the Pippin has a GeoPort serial port.
-Various dialup Internet service providers (ISP)—including Prodigy, America On-Line, and eWorld—were supported by the Pippin platform, as well as generic ISPs.
+Pippin supports generic dialup Internet service providers (ISP), which at the time included Prodigy, America Online, and eWorld.

 The address bus of the PowerPC 603 can theoretically access memory up to 64 MB.
 However, the operating system's maximum addressable memory size is 37 MB.
 Furthermore, because of the ASIC design of the Pippin hardware, the maximum RAM size that can be added is 32 MB.
-Officially, Bandai produced memory upgrade modules of 2, 4, 8 and 16 MB.
-The memory chips are soldered onto a printed circuit board which is placed in a plastic housing, making installation into a Pippin system simple for the end user.
+Officially, Bandai produced memory upgrade modules of 2, 4, 8, and 16 MB.
+The memory chips are soldered onto a printed circuit board which is placed in a plastic housing, simplifying installation for the end user.
 Japanese hackers produced an aftermarket 16 MB module, but because the module was much larger than the memory module compartment on the Pippin, installation required removing the logic board from the chassis, and then mounting the large memory module in-between the logic board and chassis.